-DWM currently owns and controls 200,000,000 common shares of Petromanas and it has the right to acquire a further 50,000,000 common shares upon the occurrence of certain conditions.
-The 200,000,000 common shares represent approximately 31.7% of the issued and outstanding common shares of Petromanas.
+On December 31, 2012, DWM Petroleum owned and controlled 100,000,000 common shares of Petromanas and it had the right to acquire a further 50,000,000 common shares (referred to as "Performance Shares") upon the occurrence of certain conditions.
+The 100,000,000 common shares represent approximately 14.4% of the issued and outstanding common shares of Petromanas.

-Since the shares were subject to a hold period of thirteen months, and because the shares were also deposited into escrow and subject to a fixed escrow release schedule, the Company has deemed them to have a Level 2 input for the calculation of the fair value in accordance with ASC 820 (Fair value measurements and disclosures).
+Since the shares were subject to a hold period of thirty months, and because the shares were also deposited into escrow and subject to a fixed escrow release schedule, the Company deemed them to have a Level 2 input for the calculation of the fair value in accordance with ASC 820 (Fair value measurements and disclosures).
 The Company applies an annual discount rate of 12% on the quoted market price based on the time before the shares become freely tradable.
 The discount rate is an estimate of the cost of capital, based on previous long-term debt the Company has issued.

-The quoted market price for one common share of Petromanas on December 31, 2011 was CAD \$0.155 (approximately \$0.152).
+The quoted market price for one common share of Petromanas on December 31, 2012 was CAD 0.175.

-In order to calculate the fair value of the Company's investment in Petromanas the Company has discounted the market price of the shares based on the escrow release schedule.
-The effective discount applied on the quoted market price of the shares is 3.16%.
+In order to calculate the fair value of the Company's investment in Petromanas, the Company has discounted the market price of the shares based on the escrow release schedule.
+As of December 31, 2012, the effective discount applied on the quoted market price of the shares is 0.52%.